Wide binaries from the H3 survey: the thick disk and halo have similar wide binary fractions: The abundance dependence of the wide binary fraction

 Our purposes are twofold: we aim to (1) compare the halo and disk wide binary fraction at a fixed metallicity, and to (2) investigate the metallicity trend of the disk wide binary fraction.
 Due to the small sample size and the limited metallicity range, we are not able to investigate the metallicity dependence of the wide binary fraction within the halo sample.
 These investigations need to take distances and masses into account.
 At a fixed binary separation, it is more difficult to spatially resolve more distant binaries, and companions of more distant binaries are more likely to fall below the magnitude limit of {\it Gaia}.
 Furthermore, because H3 selects targets based on apparent magnitudes, different metallicity and mass ranges are probed at different distances.
 Therefore, to compare wide binary fractions at different metallicities, we need to include the distance and mass dependence in the model.

 For an H3 star $i$, we model the probability that this star has a wide binary companion detected by {\it Gaia} by

 where $w_i$ is a Boolean value indicating if the star $i$ is a wide binary ($w_i=1$) or not ($w_i=0$) in our sample, and $m_i$ and $d_i$ are the mass and the distance of the star $i$ in units of solar mass and kpc.
 The probability that a star $i$ does not have a resolved {\it Gaia} companion is $p_i(w_i=0|\bm{\theta})=1-p_i(w_i=1|\bm{\theta})$. $\bm{\theta}$ is the set of the model parameters including the exponents $a$ and $b$ and other parameters involved in $f_{wb}$ which will be introduced shortly.
 We adopt a power-law form for the mass and distance dependence, with exponents $a$ and $b$.
 The distance dependence comes from the selection efficiency due to the angular resolution and the magnitude limit, and their relation depends on the underlying binary separation distribution.
-We run a simulation for wide binaries with companions following an initial mass function and a power-law binary separation distribution, finding that a power-law form is a robust description for the distance dependence that includes the effect of the angular resolution and the magnitude limit.
+We run a simulation for wide binaries with companions following the Kroupa initial mass function \citep{Kroupa2001IMF} from 0.2 to 1\Msun\ and a power-law binary separation distribution $n(s)\propto s^{-2}$ from $s=10^2$ to $10^5$\,AU.
+The mass is then converted to the absolute $G$-band magnitude using the \texttt{MIST} isochrone with an assumption that they are main-sequence stars.
+Adopting an angular resolution of 0.5\arcsec\ and a $G$-band magnitude limit of 20\,mag, the simulation finds that a power-law form is a robust description ($b\sim-1.3$ for this particular case) for the distance dependence of the detection fraction at distances between 0.5 to 5\,kpc.

 $f_{wb}({\rm [Fe/H]}_i, {\rm [\alpha/Fe]}_i)$ in Eq.~\ref{eq:p-single} is the wide binary fraction at different chemical abundances for star $i$.
 We assume that the [Fe/H] and [$\alpha$/Fe] dependences are independent and therefore the function is separable: